ibm-cloud-docs/discovery-data/migrate-to-v2-api.md

 ### Query notes
 {: #migrate-to-v2-api-queries-notes}

 -   v2 queries return results from all of the collections in the project.
 To restrict the query to use only certain collections within the project, use the `collection_ids` query parameter.
-You cannot query multiple collections that reside in different projects with one v2 query request.
+You cannot query multiple collections that are added to different projects with one v2 query request.
 -   Use POST calls (instead of GET calls) to submit queries with v2.
 -   v1 queries accept many parameters.
 The *Query parameters comparison* table maps v1 parameters to v2 parameters.